adelrioj/reedsy-challenge-backend/README.md

 ### Some considerations
 - The project was generated using the --api flag, so it doesn't include views.
 - I used SQLite to avoid the need of an external database, but for a production environment, I would use PostgreSQL or MySQL instead.
 For a more professional environment, I would also use Docker to run the db even in development.
+- I've added the three initial products to the database using seeds.
 - I used RSpec for testing.
 Minitest is also fine, but I'm more familiar with RSpec.
+I'm not using FactoryBot, since the models are simple and I can create them directly in the tests.
 - I would assume that the API would evolve over time, so in a prod environment, I would use versioning in the API.
 For the sake of simplicity, I didn't do it here.
+- I've not used any cache system, like Redis, for simplicity.
+In a production environment it's a must.

 ## Guidelines